mnida/llm-abuse-detection/README.md

 I chose a random forest (RF) because we have a very small dataset and RFs tend to have lower variance due to the random bagging of trees.
 If we had more data I would have choosen a gradient boosting model that could lower bias more.

 Cons:
-As I mentioned these models will have a higher bias which means lower accuracy, which might not be the best for a system that values precision.
+As I mentioned, these models will have a higher bias, which means lower accuracy, which might not be the best for a system that values precision.

-In practice this performed pretty poorly, moslty likely due to the small amount of data and class imbalance.
+In practice, this performed pretty poorly, mostly likely due to the small amount of data and class imbalance.
 When I added a bit more data of both classes to the training, its performance improved substantially.

 ## 3. Logistic Regression Classifier